flipperdevices/flipperzero-firmware/ReadMe.md

 - Last Synced/Checked Unleashed, changes in [changelog](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/blob/420/CHANGELOG.md) and in [commits](https://github.com/DarkFlippers/unleashed-firmware/commits/dev): `2023-09-26 18:20 EST`
 - Last Synced/Checked OFW, changes in [commits](https://github.com/flipperdevices/flipperzero-firmware/commits/dev): `2023-09-26 18:20 EST`
+- Custom Game Mode Menu will no longer be overwritten for every install.
+Update coming to have a correctly generated default when one does not exist.

 <a name="release">